cta-observatory/nectarchain/README.md

 The `nectarchain` code is then available under `$CONDA_PREFIX`.

+[DIRAC support](#optinal-dirac-support) is fully available and configured within such a container.

 #### Note to Mac OS users

 Mac OS users may experience errors when trying to initialize a proxy to DIRAC when the [DIRAC support is enabled](#optional-dirac-support), especially with recent hardware equipped with M1 or M2 Apple CPU chips.
 The container alternative can then help having an environment with CTADIRAC fully configured.
 However, [Apptainer](https://apptainer.org/) is [not readily available on Mac OS](https://apptainer.org/docs/admin/main/installation.html#mac), but there is a workaround using [`lima` virtualization technology](https://lima-vm.io/) on a Mac.